|Years||1991 World Championships (Lt 4- 2nd)

 Annamarie represented GB under the names Annamarie Stapleton and Annamarie Dryden.

 Annamarie decided to stop rowing internationally after the 1996 Olympic Games for various reasons.
 The sponsorship which had paid for Bill Mason to be Women’s Chief Coach in 1995 and 1996 had ended, so he was going back to his previous job coaching at Imperial College, and “The Amateur Rowing Association were very clear that there was no money for women’s rowing because we hadn’t even made the final, so they weren’t even going to employ a chief coach no matter how hard we tried,” she says, and having been an Athlete Representative from 1992 to 1996 she had actually had quite a lot of conversations with the team management.
-“So there didn’t seem to be much point in putting myself through another four years with no immediate prospect of things getting better even though we know there was a possibility that the National Lottery might come on stream, but the fact that the whole of Team GB, not just rowing, had done so badly, in Atlanta made me cynical that anyone would want to invest money in sport.”
+“So there didn’t seem to be much point in putting myself through another four years with no immediate prospect of things getting better even though we knew there was a possibility that the National Lottery might come on stream, but the fact that the whole of Team GB, not just rowing, had done so badly, in Atlanta made me cynical that anyone would want to invest money in sport.”

-At the same time, she’d been working part time for an art company in Bond Street (having given up full-time work in early 1994 to concentrate on her rowing), “And they offered me a full time job and a directorship, and I wasn’t ging to risk all that for the possibility that the GB women’s rowing programme was going to get Lottery funding.”
+At the same time, she’d been working part time for an art company in Bond Street (having given up full-time work in early 1994 to concentrate on her rowing), “And they offered me a full time job and a directorship, and I wasn’t going to risk all that for the possibility that the GB women’s rowing programme was going to get Lottery funding.”

-Since then, she has made very occasional guest appearances in Thames crews, helping out friends and having fun, although more she’s often on the bank at rowing events either in an official capacity (of which more below) or supporting her children.
+Since then, she has made very occasional guest appearances in Thames crews, helping out friends and having fun, although she’s more often on the bank at rowing events either in an official capacity (of which more below) or supporting her children.

 Rowing management and governance